ray-project/ray/doc/source/rllib/rllib-offline.rst

         input_compress_columns=False,
         action_space=None,
         observation_space=None,
+        vocabulary=vocabulary,
     )

     # Show the constructed episodes.
     print(f"Episodes: {episodes}")

-The example above shows how easy no data transformation in RLlib's new Offline RL API is.
-The customized :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner` takes a batch of text data - sorted into sentences - and converts each sentence in the batch into a :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode`.
-The return value of this static method is a dictionary of holding a list of these :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` instances.
-In the same form you can follow up on overriding the :py:meth:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner.__call__` method to implement for example a learner connector pipeline that stacks multiple observations - here tokens - together using RLlib's :py:class:`~ray.rllib.connectors.learner.frame_stacking.FrameStackingLearner`:
+The example above illustrates the flexibility of RLlib's Offline RL API for custom data transformation.
+In this case, a customized :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner` processes a batch of text data - organized as sentences - and converts each sentence into a :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode`.
+The static method returns a dictionary containing a list of these
+:py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` instances.
+Similarly, you can extend this functionality by overriding the :py:meth:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner.__call__` method.
+For instance, you could implement a :py:class:`ray.rllib.connectors.learner.learner_connector_pipeline.LearnerConnectorPipeline` that stacks multiple observations (e.g., tokens) together.
+This can be achieved using RLlib's
+:py:class:`~ray.rllib.connectors.learner.frame_stacking.FrameStackingLearner` and is shown in the example below.

 .. testcode::